 As a campus with emphasis on high adventure activities, we have a policy of zero tolerance when it comes to risk in our facilities, equipment, and operation.
 Every one of our adventure activities undergoes annual third party inspection or recertification and all of our staff are trained by a certification body approved by the ACCT, or American Red Cross in the case of lifeguards.
 Their training and certification is kept current and tested regularly.

 Additionally, Damascus holds an organizational liability policy to specially address not only accidents and injuries, but also sexual abuse by both staff members and other campers.

 A full copy of our policy manual, notably, policy 100.63, on risk management is available here.
 All of our safe environment training is recorded and available upon request.

 Thank you for the trust that you place in us.

 If your donation is in support of a missionary, please email firstname.lastname@example.org.

 If your donation is in support of another aspect of our mission, please contact email@example.com.

 Every retreat at Damascus is led by members of our Damascus missionary formation program.
 Each of these individuals has been interviewed and trained, received all appropriate certifications through Protecting God’s Children and the Ohio Bureau of Criminal Investigation, and has received industry appropriate certification in leadership of all high adventure activities and events.
 Our Damascus missionaries are usually college or post-graduate aged adults many of whom hold degrees in engineering, education, or theology.

 Safety and security is a top priority at Damascus.
 We have a 40 person staff living at Damascus year-round.
 There are several Damascus staff around the clock who monitor the property to ensure the grounds are safe and secure.

-Click below to download a more detailed packing list
+Click below to download a more detailed packing list for school/parish retreats.